 Women working full-time in the UK get paid 17% (or roughly one sixth) less than men...

-That’s the equivalent of women working the last two months of the year for free, while men get paid year-round.
+, while men get paid year-round.
 Last year, the Fawcett Society labelled October 30th ‘Women’s No Pay Day’ to tell the world that on this day, women across the UK will receive their last payslip.
 This year, the pay gap remains unchanged at 17%.
 But we have a great opportunity for change with the forthcoming Equalities Bill.

 The Fawcett Society are asking supporters across the UK to hold an event on or around Women’s No Pay Day to raise awareness of the pay gap and to tell the world: we demand equal pay!
 I am campaigning at the University where I lecture, in partnership with the Students Union events and volunteering coordinators and hopefully some volunteers.
 I have signed the open letter to John Hutton MP.